GaussTR: Foundation Model-Aligned Gaussian Transformer for Self-Supervised 3D Spatial Understanding

 \subsection{Main Results}

-The results for self-supervised occupancy prediction are detailed in \cref{table:occ3d_nus} and \cref{fig:performance_comp}.
-Our proposed GaussTR demonstrates significant improvements over existing methods, outperforming by 1.76 mIoU while reducing training time by 50\%.
-In addition, our approach enables zero-shot inference without requiring explicit label assignments during training, distinguishing it from other methods that rely on pre-generated segmentation labels for predefined categories.
-These findings underscore the efficacy of our proposed Gaussian-based sparse scene modeling and knowledge alignment with foundation models, which fosters generalizable 3D representations and reduces computational demands compared to previous methods.
+The results of self-supervised occupancy prediction are detailed in \cref{table:occ3d_nus} and \cref{fig:performance_comp}.
+GaussTR achieves state-of-the-art zero-shot performance of 12.27 mIoU, outperforming previous methods by 2.33 mIoU while reducing training time by 40\%.
+GaussTR demonstrates performance superiority across diverse foundation models including FeatUp~\cite{FeatUp} and Talk2DINO~\cite{Talk2DINO}.
+These findings validate the scalability and generalization of sparse Gaussian-based 3D modeling and foundation model alignment for self-supervised spatial understanding.

-Furthermore, GaussTR particularly excels with object-centric classes, \eg, cars, trucks, manmade structures (buildings), and vegetation.
-However, it struggles with smaller objects, such as pedestrians and traffic cones, as well as flat surfaces like roads and sidewalks.
-This observation suggests that while our sparse Gaussian-based 3D representations are effective for object-centric modeling, they encounter challenges in distinguishing and representing less prominent objects during feature alignment, as well as handling flat surfaces prone to occlusions during Gaussian splatting.
-Notably, introducing auxiliary segmentation supervision as an augmentation further improves performance by 0.94 mIoU, especially for small object categories such as motorcycles and pedestrians, suggesting that detailed segmentation helps compensate for the finer granularity that CLIP features alone may lack.
+Specifically, GaussTR particularly excels in object-centric categories, \eg, cars, trucks and manmade structures (\ie, buildings).
+However, it struggles with small objects such as traffic cones, as well as flat surfaces like roads and sidewalks.
+This discrepancy arises because while Gaussian-based 3D representations well fit object-centric modeling, they encounter challenges in capturing less prominent objects with sparse representations, and flat surfaces are prone to occlusion during the splatting-based alignment process.